JerJohn15/stock-quotes-and-recco/README.md

 This project currently supports the following languages: Javascript, React JS, Node JS, HTML, and CSS.
 In order to use Node JS you will have to install  [node ] (https://nodejs.org/en/).

 You can use any IDE you want to code this project in, but I recommend [Atom](https://atom.io/).
 Like many IDEs, Atom comes with the ability to view a browser screen from within the program.
-To do this in Atom, go to 'Edit -> Settings -> Packages' and type in and install 'browser-plus'.
+To do this in Atom, go to 'File -> Settings -> Packages' and type in and install 'browser-plus'.